 By: John Tucker

-Most drivers already know that once a car becomes three years old, it then requires an annual MOT test.
-This 22-point inspection will assess the mechanics of key areas of your car to ensure that they’re working correctly.
-It also helps establish whether the car is safe to drive on the road for you and other road users.
+Most drivers already know that once a car becomes three years old, it then requires an annual MOT.
+The multiple MOT checks that the tester will perform on your vehicle ensures that vital elements are working correctly.
+They also help establish whether the car is safe to drive on the road for you and other road users.

 At the end of the test, your car will either pass the MOT test, or it will fail.
 Even if it does pass, your tester may draw your attention to advisory notes on the MOT test certificate.